algorand/go-algorand/scripts/release/README.md

 ## Notes

-- All of the `aws ...` commands are now executed by Jenkins and are defined in the `Jenkinsfile`.
-The reason for this is simple:  Jenkins already has the AWS auth credentials, and we don't want or need to be sending them anywhere else in the cloud.
+- All of the `aws ...` commands are now kicked off by Jenkins by shelling out to a script in the `stages` directory that is named after the relevant build stage.
+These scripts in `stages` simply call the appropriate script in the `controller` directory.

 - An ec2 instance is created and deleted by the `*_ec2_instance.sh` scripts in `release/`.
 Any pertinent information, such as the instance name and security group ID, are stored in the sub-directory `release/tmp`.
 This information is used by the shutdown script and then removed on a successful shutdown.